jtpaschall/skills-github-pages/index.md

 ---
 title: Welcome to my blog
 ---
-This is my first blog page.
+This is my first blog homepage.